jhpyle/docassemble/_docs/config.md

 * `back to question`: refers to the "Back to question" button that appears when the user is viewing the "help" tab on a `question` screen.
+* `labelauty`: refers to the default color of a selected item in a radio button or checkbox list.
+Labelauty is the name of the JQuery add-on that is used to style radio buttons and checkboxes.
+* `labelauty nota`: refers to the default color of a selected "None of the above item in a checkbox list.

 One reason to set `button colors` is to avoid biasing the user toward clicking a particular button.
 For example you might want to set `no: